NEW BINGO SITES

-No deposit sites – The trend towards no deposit bingo grew steadily in 2014 and we can anticipate more of the same for the year ahead.
+No deposit sites – The trend towards no deposit bingo grew steadily in the last 12 months and we can anticipate more of the same for the year ahead.
 No deposit sites are bingo brands which offer players a free amount of money just for joining and creating an account, with no need to put any of your own cash into the site first.
 The amount of free cash awarded usually starts at £5 but the latest figures show new no deposit sites offering as much as £20 or even more in some instances.
 Having said that, in recent years, the number of such sites has diminished considerably.
 Nowadays, instead of offering a no bonus deal, they prefer to award customers with free spins once they have met certain playing requirements.

 Casinos – In the last few months alone, we’ve seen a number of network operators diversifying into the world of online casino games.
 While many well-established sites and new bingo sites offer their members a sizeable selection of side games, slots, scratch cards, and casino games, their owners seem to be realising that it’s hard to provide players with a truly diverse and extension range of both bingo games and casino games.
 Hence, a new trend appears to be emerging which encourages players to ‘follow’ their favourite bingo brands as they venture into the brave, new world of online casinos.
 By signing-up at the operator’s new online casino, players can still remain a part of their preferred bingo community and feel close to the brand while also broadening their horizons and gaining access to more games and prizes.

 Games – with new sites comes new games too!
-In 2014 some brands introduced 50 ball bingo into the fold whilst the year also saw the launch of the all-new video bingo game.
+Some new brands introduced 50 ball bingo into the fold whilst we also saw the launch of the all-new video bingo game.
 The latter is a hybrid between slot games and online bingo, offering an innovative new take on our favourite online games.
-In 2015 we may see more of this great innovation alongside better quality, 3D and HD games for both mobile and desktop with genres and styles we’ve never played before.
+In the coming year we may see more of this great innovation alongside better quality, 3D and HD games for both mobile and desktop with genres and styles we’ve never played before.